Visual Pivoting for (Unsupervised) Entity Alignment: Experiments

 We report an ablation study of \modelname in \Cref{tab:ablation_study} using DBP15k (FR$\rightarrow$EN).
 As shown, \textsc{il} brings ca. 8\% absolute improvement.
 This gap is smaller than what has been reported previously \citep{sun2018bootstrapping}.
 This is because the extra visual supervision in our method already allows the model to capture fairly good alignment in the first 500 epochs, leaving smaller room for further improvement from \textsc{il}. \textsc{Csls} gives minor but consistent improvement to all metrics during inference.
 While \textsc{Csls} is mainly used to reduce hubs in a dense space such as textual embeddings \citep{lample2018word}, we suspect that it cannot bring substantial improvement to our sparse multi-modal space.
 Besides, the hubness problem is already partly tackled by our NCA loss.
 The sparseness of multi-modal space can also explain our choice of $k=3$, which we found to be better than the previous $k=10$.

 Regarding the impact from different modalities, structure remains the most important for our model.
 Dropping structural embedding decreases H@1 from ca. 80\% to below 40\%, cutting the performance by half.
 This is in line with the findings by \citet{yang2019aligning}.
 Image, attributes and relations are of similar importance.
 The removal of images and attributes decrease H@1 by 4-5\% while removing relations causes ca. 3\% drop in H@1.
 This general pattern roughly corresponds to the modality attention weights.
-On DBP15k, while all weights start at 0.25, after training, they become ca. 0.45, 0.21, 0.17 and 0.16 for structures, images, relations and attributes respectively. \footnote{ We plot the change of the normalised weights for each modality (with variance) during training in Appx. (on both benchmarks).}
+On DBP15k, while all weights start at 0.25, after training, they become ca. 0.45, 0.21, 0.17 and 0.16 for structures, images, relations and attributes respectively.

+In addition, we explore several other popular options of pre-trained visual encoder architectures including ResNet \citep{he2016deep}, GoogLeNet \citep{szegedy2015going}, DenseNet \citep{huang2017densely} and Inception v3 \citep{szegedy2016rethinking} as feature extractors for images.
+One of the variants, ResNet (Places365) \citep{zhou2017places}, is pre-trained on a data set from the outdoor-scene domain and is expected to be better at capturing location-related information.
+In general, we found little difference in model performance with different visual encoders.
+As suggested in \Cref{Table:visual_encoder}, variances from different models across different metrics are generally $<1\%$.
+All numbers reported in the paper have been using ResNet152 as it is one of the most widely used visual feature extractor.
+It is also possible to fine-tune the visual encoder with the full model in an end-to-end fashion.
+However, the computation cost would be extremely large under our setting.